theshajha/theshajha/_posts/2022-07-18-i-turned-28-today.md

 Today, I turned 28.
 Still processing how to feel about this one.

-I prefer to have this day to be by myself as much as possible.
-It’s like a day on a date with myself.
-I like to use this day to remind myself how far I’ve come.
-Relook at my priorities and notice what has changed.
-What made them change and all that kind of stuff.
+I treat this day like a date with myself.
+Remind myself how far I’ve come.
+Revaluate priorities, notice things that have changed, what made them change and all that kind of stuff.

 This year, I took a step further and jotted things down.
 A plan to work on for the following year.